AustinPerez760/WhereAbouts/README.md

 # WhereAbouts - Your Traveling Pal ✈️
 WhereAbouts is an application to make your travel planning clear and painless.
-Just put all sights to your trip and organize it day by day, spending time wisely, deciding where to stay en route and keeping useful notes.
+Just put all of your ideas into your trip and organize it day by day, spending the time wisely, deciding where to stay en route and keeping useful notes.

-Not ready to travel right now, but heard about a great place you must see before you die?
-Put it on a wishlist and do it later!
+Not ready to travel right now, but heard about a great place you must see before you die!?
+Put it on a wishlist and do it later!!

 This application is great for world discoverers: everybody who loves to explore new places in distant lands, can’t live without adventures or just wants to have a rest with family on the weekend not so far from home. ✨